operand/agency/README.md

 ## What is `everything`?

-`everything` is an implementation of the [Actor model](https://en.wikipedia.org/wiki/Actor_model) where an Actor that defines a common communication and action framework for integrating AI agents, humans, and traditional computing systems.
+`everything` is an implementation of the [Actor model](https://en.wikipedia.org/wiki/Actor_model) that defines a common communication and action framework for integrating AI agents, humans, and traditional computing systems.

-Conceptually, `everything` establishes a sort of chat-room called a "space" where any number of humans, artificial, or other computing systems may equally address each other as individual "operators" that you may perform "actions" on.
+Conceptually, `everything` establishes a shared environment called a "space" where any number of humans, artificial, or computing systems may equally address each other as individual "operators" that you may perform "actions" on.

-`everything` handles the details of the common messaging system and allows discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.
+`everything` handles the details of the common messaging protocol and allows discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.

-By defining just a single `Operator` subclass, the API allows integration of systems as varied as:
+By defining custom `Operator` subclasses, the API allows integration of entities as varied as:
-- Voice assistants
+- voice assistants
 - UI driven applications
-- Terminal environments
+- terminal environments
-- Web applications
+- web applications
-- Software APIs
+- software APIs
-- People
+- people
 - ...
-- Anything
+- anything

-## How does `everything` compare to agent libraries like LangChain?

-Though you could entirely create a simple agent using only the primitives in `everything`, it is not intended to be a full-fledged agent toolset.
-It can be thought of as more of an "agent integration framework".

-Projects like LangChain, AutoGPT, the HF agent API, and others are exploring how to create purpose-built agents that solve diverse problems using tools.

-`everything` is concerned with creating a safe and dynamic _environment_ for these types of agents to work, where they can freely _discover_ and communicate with the tools, each other, and any humans available in their environment.

-`everything` provides a simple means for defining actions, callbacks, and access policies that you can use to monitor and ensure safety for the systems you expose to your agents.

-A central part of the design is that humans and other systems can easily integrate as well, using a simple common format for messages.
-You can even use `everything` to set up a basic chat room to use with friends or other systems and not use agents at all!

-An additional benefit of its general design is that `everything` may also simplify some agent development workflows.
-See the example below.

-So, `everything` is a simple but more general framework intended to support agent development and to ultimately enable agents to safely integrate with anything, in any way imaginable.

 # Install
+> **WARNING:**\
+Running `everything` may result in exposing your computer to access by any connected `Operator` including AI agents.
+Please understand the risks before using this software and do not configure it for OS access otherwise.\
+\
+If you want to enable OS access, to allow for file I/O for example, I HIGHLY RECOMMEND using a Docker container to prevent direct access to your host, allowing you to limit the resources and directories it may access.

 Please note that `everything` is still under active development and is **not yet at a stable release**, though it is very close.
 I expect to have a first stable